a8kj7sea/2w9d8/README.md

 # 2w9d8
-my old crasher client (that is my second exp with mcp development (i still learning) !)
+My old crasher client (that is my second exp with mcp development (i still learning) !)

+# Todo

+- Using threads with packets and make them fast
+  - The best attack scenario is a group attack